New gear.. new testing.

 The cellular boosters being tested:

-weBoost Drive 4G-X - our tried and true standard, based on many previous rounds of signal testing.
-We'll be using the vehicle antenna kit with the original 4" Mag Mount antenna as a control in this round.
+- weBoost Drive 4G-X - our tried and true standard, based on many previous rounds of signal testing.
+We'll be using the vehicle antenna kit with the original 4" Mag Mount and OTR antennas as a control in this round.

 - weBoost Drive Sleek - this newly released cradle booster from weBoost is a re-engineered form factor of their previous model - separating the interior antenna from the amplifier.

 - Wilson Electronics Drive Sleek 4G - the original 4G cradle booster from weBoost, released in 2014 with the new 4G/LTE FCC certification.
 We'll be testing the new Sleek against it for performance.
 (Note, in 2015 Wilson Electronics rebranded to weBoost, and re-released this as the Drive 4G-S with a new case design.
 But electronically it was an identical product.)